klapec/bourbonify-jekyll/README.md

 Sass source maps do not work as of now, due to https://github.com/jonathanepollack/gulp-minify-css/issues/34.

 There's also no working option to have them disabled - https://github.com/sindresorhus/gulp-ruby-sass/issues/127.

+#### jQuery
+jQuery support added.
+If you want to use it in your project, uncomment line #13 in _layouts/default.html file.